 In this issue of "Kirk's Take," I want to introduce new pec, the excellent charting software developed by the Japan Hydrographic Association.
 It is far and away the best charting software for those cruising Japanese waters.
 There's not even a close second choice.

-New pec is available in a PC-compatible format, as the built-in software for many chartplotters, and as an iPad/iPhone app called new pec smart (see Useful Links).
+New pec is available in a PC-compatible format, as the built-in software for many chartplotters, and as an iPad/iPhone/Android app called new pec smart (see Useful Links).

 In my opinion, new pec smart is the best option for most cruisers.
 It has many bells and whistles that the other versions do not have, is very easy to use, makes it simple to get the quarterly updates, and is a bargain at only ¥960/month (first month is free and there is no minimum contract, so users can cancel and restart their subscription depending on their cruising plans).

-The downside is that new pec smart is only available on the Apple Japan App Store and is only in Japanese.
+The downside is that new pec smart is only on the Japan stores for Apple and Google Play and only in Japanese.
 It is, though, very easy and intuitive to use, so a Japanese friend could get you comfortable using it in an hour or two.
 And Konpira Consulting offers a start-up tutorial and ongoing support.

 Here are some of the features that make new pec your best friend for easily and safely cruising Japan.